How we work with our partners

 Through the identification of key criteria, the Foundation is able to evaluate the relevance and potential of a given partnership.

-- Priorities: Multidisciplinary response for survivors, challenging gender norms and youth prevention programs.
+- Priorities: Multidisciplinary response for survivors, challenging gender norms and stereotypes, and youth prevention programs.

 - Approach: Addressing unmet needs, leveraging technology, and developing alternative economic models.